-An artist’s take on the frightening unfamilar world of cancer treatments
+An artist’s take on the frightening unfamiliar world of cancer treatments

 Last week I wrote a blog post about reaching my five-year mark after being diagnosed with DCIS (Stage 0 breast cancer.
 You can read it here: DCIS — five-year checkup.

-I just read this comment on the post from Sally Loughbridge, who was also diagnosed with DCIS 10 years.
+I just read this comment on the post from Sally Loughridge, who was also diagnosed with DCIS 10 years.

 Diane, thank you for sharing again about DCIS.
 I am so glad you are fine.
 As you may recall I was diagnosed with DCIS – grade 3 almost ten years ago.
 Surgery and radiation followed, along with a lot of anxiety.
 One of my coping methods was painting a small picture, in 20 minutes or less, on each day of radiation.
 Those paintings eventually became the book, “Rad Art: A Journey through Radiation Treatment,” published by the American Cancer Society.
-I am still healthy now, but last week my daughter in her mid forties had a mastectomy and reconstruction due to DCIS – grade 0 throughout her breast.
+I am still healthy now, but last week my daughter in her mid-forties had a mastectomy and reconstruction due to DCIS – grade 0 throughout her breast.
 Every woman needs to be aware and monitor any breast changes.
 I am grateful for the advancements in treatment now, for our children and their children.

-Sally Loughbridge
+Sally Loughridge

-I wrote a blog post about Sally and her book and after reading her comment decided to republish the post.
+In 2015, I wrote a blog post about Sally and her book and after reading her comment decided to republish the post.
 We all have our ways of coping and I believe one way is to share our experiences and what worked to relieve our stress.
 In the spirit of Thanksgiving, here is Sally’s story.

 Have you ever used the word rad?
 (Slang for cool or awesome.)